fieldtrip/website/reference/ft_databrowser.md

    cfg.artfctdef.xxx.artifact  = Nx2 matrix with artifact segments see FT_ARTIFACT_xxx functions
    cfg.selectfeature           = string, name of feature to be selected/added (default = 'visual')
    cfg.selectmode              = 'markartifact', 'markpeakevent', 'marktroughevent' (default = 'markartifact')
-   cfg.colorgroups             = 'sequential' 'allblack' 'labelcharx' (x = xth character in label), 'chantype' or vector with length(data/hdr.label) defining groups (default = 'sequential') cfg.channelcolormap         = COLORMAP (default = customized lines map with 15 colors) cfg.verticalpadding         = number or 'auto', padding to be added to top and bottom of plot to avoid channels largely dissappearing when viewmode = 'vertical'/'component'  (default = 'auto').
+   cfg.colorgroups             = 'sequential', 'allblack', 'labelcharN' (N = Nth character in label), 'chantype' or a vector with the length of the number of channels defining the groups (default = 'sequential') cfg.linecolor               = string with line colors or Nx3 color map (default = customized lines map with 15 colors) cfg.linewidth               = linewidth in points (default = 0.5) cfg.linestyle               = linestyle/marker type, see options of the PLOT function (default = '-') cfg.verticalpadding         = number or 'auto', padding to be added to top and bottom of plot to avoid channels largely dissappearing when viewmode = 'vertical'/'component'  (default = 'auto').
 The padding is expressed as a proportion of the total height added to the top and bottom.
 The setting 'auto' determines the padding depending on the number of channels that are being plotted. cfg.selfun                  = string, name of function that is evaluated using the right-click context menu.
 The selected data and cfg.selcfg are passed on to this function. cfg.selcfg                  = configuration options for function in cfg.selfun